ethangclark/r2v/README.md

 ## Examples

-## Unsolved problems
+## Gotchas

-We don't want setters to be generated automatically for `get x()` (readonly/computed fields), but we don't have a way to do that without messing up type safety.
-As such, if `get x()` is defined, `setX` will be defined automatically, but will be a no-op...
+### Auto-generated computed property setters

+Ideally `better-mobx` would not auto-generate setters for computed properties (e.g., `get x()` would not result in `setX()` being available).
+Unfortunately, TypeScript doesn't let us differentiate between readonly/computed properties and non-readonly/computed properties in our type definitions.
+So we've opted to make auto-generated setters for computed properties always throw a descriptive error.

+In other words, if you define `get x()` in your observable, `setX()` will also be generated, but will throw an error if you call it.
+If you define `setX()` yourself, `setX()` will work how you defined it, and not throw an error.

+TODO: remove autobinding??
+Because apparently I was wrong that self-reference doesn't work??